 top of page

-Best Moments of Alpine Skiing in the Winter Games (X).
+Best Moments of Alpine Skiing in the Olympic Winter Games.
 Sarajevo 1984

 Bill Johnson, the maverick skier, won America's first Olympic title at Sarajevo in 1984.